HarfoucheLab/Ready-Steady-Go-AI/Step 1 - Image Dataset Selection/README.md

 6. Balanced version of the segmented, cropped, and split dataset.
 7. Trained YOLOv3, SegNet, DCGAN, RF, DCNN, and pretrained DenseNet-161 DCNN models.

-All of our data and trained models are available on Mendeley data at http://dx.doi.org/10.17632/4g7k9wptyd
+All of our data and trained models are available on Mendeley Data at http://dx.doi.org/10.17632/4g7k9wptyd

 When running our code in Step 2, 3, and 4, required data and models will be downloaded to the project automatically.